-He was drafted by the New York Yankees in 1992 and was the 6th pick of the 1st Round.
-He was quickly sent to the Gulf Coast League where he struggled.
-He was sent late and did not have anyone to room with.
+When drafted he was quickly sent to the Gulf Coast League where he struggled, arriving late left him with no one to room with.
 Alone he felt isolated and as the 1st Round pick was expected to show what he’s got.
 All he had to offer his first season in the minors was a not so pretty .210 batting average with 21 errors.

 Jeter developed into an aggressive hitter but believed in keeping the swing simple.
 Defensively he had a natural instinct, his relays from his outfielders were the best in the game, it seemed he always made the right play at the right time.
 He had a flair for the dramatic, especially in the postseason.

 It seemed like the bigger the stage the more he would step up, helping his team when they needed him the most, and earning him the nickname Captain Clutch.
 And since the nickname Mr. October was given to another Yankee great in Reggie Jackson, Jeter was given another nickname, Mr. November for his clutch performances in the World Series.

 Career Stats & Accomplishments of Derek Jeter

 Career Summary: WAR of 72.4 | 3,465 Hits | 260 Home Runs | .310 Career Batting Avg.

 Accomplishments include: 14x All-Star | 5x Gold Gloves | 5x Silver Slugger | 2009 Roberto Clemente Award | 2010 Lou Gehrig Memorial Award | 5x World Series Champion